Janarthanan2/EH_EX03/README.md

 <img src="https://github.com/user-attachments/assets/8e7482f4-aa8e-403f-9a71-a28198629067" width=50%>

-select any username in the first column of the above file and check the same
+Select any username in the first column of the above file and check the same

 <img src="https://github.com/user-attachments/assets/417fbd94-ca6c-41fb-9164-3a83703c79d7" width=50%>

+---
 # Telnet for smtp enumeration
 Telnet allows to connect to remote host based on the port no. For smtp port no is 25 telnet <host address> 25 to connect